Prayash-Bhuria/Prayash-Bhuria/README.md

 <h1 align="center">Hi 👋, I'm Prayash Bhuria</h1>
-<samp align="center">Currently a Third year ECE student at @NITKURUKSHETRA and aspiring software developer.Interested in working on Full-Stack Web Development.Occasionaly i participate in contests and hackathons.</samp>
+<samp align="center">Currently a Third year ECE student at<a href="[https://www.nutanix.com/](https://nitkkr.ac.in/)">@NitKkr </a>.Interested in learning and exploring more about Full Stack Development.
+Occasionaly I participate in contests and hackathons.</samp>

 - 🌱 I’m currently learning **React**